nocillax/DCL-Event-Buddy/README.md

 Use Postman to test API endpoints.

-> ✅ Manually set role in DB for admin user:
+### 🔑 How to Set Up an Admin User

+By default, all users who register through `/auth/signup` are created with the role `user`.
+To promote someone to an admin (so they can access the admin dashboard and manage events), you need to manually update their role in the database.

+#### ✅ Example:

+After registering a user with the email `admin@example.com`, run the following SQL in your PostgreSQL database:

 ```sql
 UPDATE "user" SET role = 'admin' WHERE email = 'admin@example.com';
 ```

+Once updated, that user will have full admin privileges on login.

 ---

 ## 👨‍💻 Author

-Built by Xarif as part of the Deepchain Labs Full-Stack Internship assignment.
+Built by Asif Chowdhury as part of the Deepchain Labs Full-Stack Internship assignment.